The Lab Interpretation Course for Nurse Practitioners: Trusted by 1,000+ Across North America

 We’ve got you covered

-• Developed and reviewed by NPs and specialists across Canada
+• Developed by NPs and specialists across Canada

 • Designed for primary care with practical, real-world relevance